rowansean/PokeFinder/README.md

 ## Features

-- Browse a comprehensive database of Pokémon species
+- Browse a comprehensive list of Pokémon species
 - Search for specific Pokémon by name or type
 - View detailed information about each Pokémon, including stats, abilities, types, and evolutions
+- Listen to each Pokemon's cry by clicking the speaker icon
+- View a random Pokemon by clicking the shuffle button

 ## Installation